We have detected Lahore as your city

 Find & Book the best "General Physicians" near you

-There are various types of headaches that can arise in our day-to-day life due to various causes.
-Headaches are a very common occurrence that is often relieved by over-the-counter painkillers or prescription medications in severe cases.
-While allopathic medicine has revolutionized the way a headache is treated, it also comes with its downsides.
+Sar dard ka ilaj, or headache treatment, can sometimes be tricky as it can be hard to identify the underlying cause that’s triggering your headache.
+There are various types of headaches or sar dard that can arise in our day-to-day lives due to various causes.
+Sar dard is a very common occurrence that is often relieved by over-the-counter painkillers or prescription medications in severe cases.
+While allopathic medicine has revolutionized how a headache is treated, it also has downsides.

 There are, however, natural ways to cure a headache.
-From simple lifestyle modifications to some foods that help to relieve a headache, here are some simple everyday home remedies and methods you can use to help ease the pain.
+From simple lifestyle modifications to some foods that help relieve a headache (sar dard ka ilaj), here are some simple everyday home remedies and methods to help ease the pain.

 These headaches are the most common type and are caused by stress.
 They are typically felt around the back of the head, the temples, and the front like a tension band.